Extraversion is a personality characteristic associated

 the short form EPQ-R with the longer and more established indices of the EPQ among a

 sample of 190 female trainee teachers in Israel.
-The findings support the comparability of

 Putting Personality in Social Context: